Benedicta-Onyekwere/free-genai-bootcamp-2025/writing-practice/README.md

 ## Setup Progress

 1. **Project Planning**
-   - Created Tech-Spec.md as the foundation for development
+   - Used created Tech-Spec.md as the foundation for development
    - Defined application architecture and components
    - Outlined grading system and data flow
    - Specified technical requirements and dependencies